waroi/waroi/Kaynaklar/git/03-Git'te Dallanma.markdown

 Insert 18333fig0333.png
 Figure 3-33.
 Fast-forwarding your master branch to include the client branch changes.

-Let’s say you decide to pull in your server branch as well.
-You can rebase the server branch onto the master branch without having to check it out first by running `git rebase [basebranch] [topicbranch]` — which checks out the topic branch (in this case, `server`) for you and replays it onto the base branch (`master`):
+Letï¿½s say you decide to pull in your server branch as well.
+You can rebase the server branch onto the master branch without having to check it out first by running `git rebase [basebranch] [topicbranch]` ï¿½ which checks out the topic branch (in this case, `server`) for you and replays it onto the base branch (`master`):

 	$ git rebase master server